How we consult on Controlled Parking Zone (CPZ) requests.

 The introduction of parking controls in one street often results in displacement parking problems in adjacent streets, as commuters and other motorists may move their cars to the nearest road where parking is unrestricted.
 Consequently, we consult over a wider area than that in which there are known to be current parking difficulties.
 Single roads are unlikely to be suitable for a new CPZ, but they can be considered if they are contiguous to an existing CPZ.

-The results of parking consultations, together with officer recommendations, are reported to the Cabinet Member of Transport, Streetscene and Air Quality for approval.
+The results of parking consultations, together with officer recommendations, are reported to Transport and Air Quality Committee for approval.

 For parking controls to be introduced, we will consider the views of residents and businesses, as detailed above.
 However, customer feedback is not the single deciding factor.
 All relevant factors will be considered before arriving at a decision.

-Residents and businesses are informed of the results of the consultation exercise and the decision made by the Cabinet Member by letter.
+Residents and businesses are informed of the results of the consultation exercise and the decision made by the committee by letter.
 Updates on each consultation and a copy of the committee report detailing the results can always be found on our parking reviews page.

 We aim to receive a good response from each community on these consultations.
 If considered necessary, we may carry out a further consultation in the area or part of the area to ensure that we have a sufficient level of feedback from a community before we decide on whether to progress a scheme.